-Some of his recent credits include: Production Manager for the multi Dora nominated Tough Jews (Storefront Theatre), Stage Manager & LX Designer for Dear Uncle Wish (Dir.
-Adam Bailey) and Happy Family (Toronto Fringe Festival.)
-He also works with Ismailova Theatre of Dance as their stage manager.
+Some of his recent credits include: Stage Manager + Technician for Ismailova Theatre of Dance, Production Manager for the multi Dora nominated Tough Jews by Storefront Theatre, and Stage Manager & LX Designer for Dear Uncle Wish and Happy Family (Toronto Fringe Festival.)

 A bit more about me …

-After high school I went to the Grenfell Campus of Memorial University in Newfoundland.
-I studied stagecraft and it was the happiest I’ve ever been.
-I was in a community who loved theatre as much as I did and I was allowed to explore and dive right in.
-Four years later I got my Bachelor of Fine Arts – Theatre – Stagecraft degree.
+After high school I went to the Grenfell Campus of Memorial University in Newfoundland and studied stagecraft.
+I was finally in a community who loved theatre as much as I did and I was allowed to explore and dive right in.
 During my program I got to work with some great people who taught me a lot.
 I worked with Linda Moore, Vickie Marston, Jerry Etienne, Michael Waller, Susan Jennings, and many others who taught me in all aspects of technical theatre.
-I got to assistant lighting design, be head of props, choreograph, stage manage, and edit sounds.
-I also studied dance for four years at Dance Studio West and starred in productions with community theatre troupes.
-My roles included being a dancer in Cabaret and Fiddler on the Roof, being a part of year end recitals, starring as the Jabberwocky, and as the Nutcracker.
-I also got to direct my own show Just Dance thanks to Grenfell and study in London, England for two months.
+I got to assistant lighting design, be head of props, choreograph, stage manage, and edit sound.
+I also studied dance for four years at Dance Studio West and starred in productions with the local community theatres.
+As a part of my program I got to direct my own show which I titled Just Dance.
+And thanks to Grenfell I got to study in London, England for two months.